 Taiwan Companies: Chunghwa Telecom

-Taiwan's largest telecommunications operator, transforming from state monopoly to digital transformation leader
+Taiwan’s largest telecommunications operator, from state-owned monopoly to leader in digital transformation

 30-Second Overview

-Chunghwa Telecom is Taiwan's largest telecommunications operator.
-Since its establishment in 1996, it has undergone transformation from state monopoly to competitive market player.
-With 2024 revenue of NT$230.03 billion and market cap approaching one trillion NT dollars, employing around 30,000 people.
-Beyond controlling over 90% of Taiwan's fixed-line market, it's actively expanding into 5G, cloud computing, and AI, serving as a key driver of Taiwan's digital infrastructure.
+Chunghwa Telecom is Taiwan’s largest telecommunications operator.
+Since its establishment in 1996, it has undergone a transformation from state-owned monopoly to open competition.
+In 2024, its revenue reached NT$230.03 billion, its market capitalization approached NT$1 trillion, and it employed roughly 30,000 people.
+It not only controls more than 90% of Taiwan’s fixed-line market, but is also expanding into emerging technology fields such as 5G, cloud computing, and AI, making it a key driver of Taiwan’s digital infrastructure.

 Why It Matters